wso2/docs-ob-toolkit-uk/en/docs/learn/event-notification-api.md

 # Event Notification

-The Event Notification API in WSO2 Open Banking Accelerator provides a poll-based service.
-This API consists of two resources:
+The Event Notification API in WSO2 Open Banking provides a poll-based service.
+This API consists of Event Polling API.

-- Event Creation API
-- Event Polling API

-The Event Notification API follows the **IETF Security Event Token (SET)** and the **Poll-Based Security Event Token (SET) Delivery Using HTTP** specifications to serve general-purpose event notification creation and polling.
+The Event Notification API follows the IETF Security Event Token (SET) and the Poll-Based Security Event Token (SET) Delivery Using HTTP specifications to serve general-purpose event notification polling.
+It facilitates storing and retrieving event notifications according to the above specifications.
+This endpoint is secured with MA-TLS and accepts JSON.

-The Event Creation API allows storing event notification information as a JSON, which can be customized according to your use case.
-The Event Polling API facilitates storing and retrieving event notifications according to the above specifications without altering the information in the event information JSON.
-Both these endpoints are secured with basic authentication (admin username and password) and accept base64 encoded JSON.

 ## Event Polling